maureenlinke/debugging-new-coders/README.md

 1. Download file for installation wizard.
 2. Follow the prompts to the server information screen.
 For each of the 2 fields enter 'localhost' and for the email add yourname@email.com.
 These fields do not matter, but must be filled out completely.
 3. Radio button should be selected "for All Users, on Port 800", and "Typical" install type.
-4. Next, browse to a working directory that you would like to save your project and create a new folder for your web files.
-Example path: C:\development-folder
+4. Next, save the Apache Files in your C:/Program files directory.
-5. Complete the installation process and dowload the GitHub repository, unzip and drop the files into your newly created folder.
+5. Complete the installation process and dowload the GitHub repository, unzip and drop the files into the htcdocs folder of your C:/program files/apache
-6. Open your web browser and type in localhost/(your-file-folder-name)/debugging-new-coders.
+6. Open your web browser and type in localhost/debugging-new-coders/start/.